rebazp/P1RebazPage/README.md

 - Some features I would like to implement is a short text attached to each photo that tells something about that special moment.
 - When the user sign up, they will get a email everytime i post something new on my site or my social media sites.
-- After the user have sign-up a site would appear that shows the most recents photos/videos from Rebaz Pappiland social media accounts.
+- After the user have sign up a site would appear that shows the most recents photos/videos from Rebaz Pappiland social media accounts.

 ## Testing